samwaterbury/ingest-iex/README.md

 serverless remove
 ```

+## Scripts

+The `scripts/` directory contains helper scripts for various infrequent operations:

+- `./scripts/clear_raw` will clear all "raw" JSON files in S3.

 ## Development

 For local development and testing, you can create a conda environment to mimic the Lambda runtime: